Looking for a postpartum workout? Are you a new mom wanting to get in shape? Mommy & Baby Fit is the perfect workout without needing a babysitter!

 *Back-up garage if Silicon Labs 400 garage is full.

-500 W. 2ND STREET (Google Building): You can park in the NEW garage at 500 W. 2nd Street and then purchase $3 parking vouchers at Ballet Austin's reception desk to cover your charges.
+500 W. 2ND STREET (Google Building): You can park in the garage at 500 W. 2nd Street and then purchase $3 parking vouchers at Ballet Austin's reception desk to cover your charges.
 Parking in this location is available to Ballet Austin customers weekdays after 4:30 p.m.
 CT and all day on weekends.
-Each $3 voucher is good for TWO (2) HOURS, so purchase as many vouchers as you need to cover your time at this location.
+Each $3 voucher is good for TWO (2) HOURS.

 Meters also reside around the building (allow for three hours of parking at the rate of $1 per hour via credit/debit cards or coins).
 Click on the additional parking options available below.

 NOTE: Special events and festivals held in downtown Austin may periodically affect parking rates in the garages near Ballet Austin, while access to metered parking may be affected by ongoing construction projects near the Butler Dance Education Center.